Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

   <dd>

-  In development mode Signal-Desktop offers a standalone mode for registering a Signal account.
+  In development mode Signal-Desktop offers a standalone mode for registering a Signal account with their staging servers.
 This functionality is deactivated in the official desktop clients, but can be reactivated through a hack.
 This approach may be a bit easier to follow than the *signal-cli* way.
-Unfortunately contact list management is a bit cumbersome.
-Even worse group management is currently not supported at all.
+  Unfortunately Signal-Desktop does not support proper contact list or group management.

   </dd>
 </dl>